FightCore/bot-js/tos.md

 ## Usage Agreement

-By inviting and using the bot, you agree to the terms and conditions stated within this document as well as the privacy policy.
-You have the privilege to add, manage, remove and use the bot freely, as long as you follow these terms.
+By inviting and using the bot, you agree to the terms and conditions stated within this document as well as the [privacy policy](https://github.com/FightCore/bot-js/blob/main/privacy.md).
+You have the privilege to add, manage,remove and use the bot freely, as long as you follow these terms.
 If any of the terms are broken, this privilege may be revoked (either temporary or permanently) at any point.

 This privilege may also be revoked if you go against one of the following policies: